Alfred Eliab Buck

-Alfred Eliab Buck (February 7, 1832 – December 4, 1902) was a U.S. Representative from Alabama.
+Alfred Eliab Buck (February 7, 1832 – December 4, 1902) was an American Civil War veteran, diplomat, and politician who served one term as a U.S. representative from Alabama from 1869 to 1871.

 Biography

 Born in Foxcroft, Maine, Buck graduated from Waterville College (now Colby College) in 1859.
 On his 20th birthday, he wrote that he supported "immediate emancipation" rather than "gradual emancipation" for enslaved African Americans in the Southern states.
 He stated that "the slavery interest is simply too dug in for a gradual process...if such a process were to begin, it would have had to have done so over forty or fifty years ago."
 He outspokenly praised the efforts of "radical abolitionists", such as the Boston Vigilance Committee and the Massachusetts Anti-Slavery Society.
 Buck was outspoken about the "heinous abduction" of Anthony Burns from Boston.

+Civil War

 During the Civil War, he entered the Union Army as captain of Company C, Thirteenth Regiment, Maine Volunteer Infantry.
 He was appointed lieutenant colonel of the Ninety-first United States Colored Troops in August 1863, was transferred to the Fifty-first United States Colored Troops in October 1864, and was made brevetted colonel of Volunteers for gallant conduct.
 He was mustered out of the service at Baton Rouge, Louisiana, in June 1866.